 Teaching writing requires both ingenuity and experience—as well as a bag of tricks that combines tried-and-true ideas with new strategies and technologies.
-And with this in mind, we’ve put together a list of strategies—both old and new—that will help you get a handle on teaching writing in a way that helps each and every one of your students.
+And with this in mind, we’ve put together a list of strategies—both old and new—that will help you get a handle on teaching complex writing skills in a way that helps each and every one of your students.

-1. Old: Journaling.
 Sometimes your students just need to put pencil to paper—and daily journaling is a great way to teach them how to express themselves through the written word.

-4. New: Online Literacy Tools.
 Web-based literacy tools (try WriteToLearn) meet individual instructional needs for all students—including struggling readers and ELL students, providing teachers an effective method of supplementing their classroom instruction.

-5. Old: Writing Circles.
 Group your students according to reading level and watch them motivate and push each other as they work through a difficult text and respond through writing and discussion.

-6. New: Online Book Clubs.
 Find an and ask your students to contribute their thoughts and reactions in writing.
 Or, you can start a just-for-your-class book club with your students using a private Facebook page.